Input-tailored system-theoretic model order reduction for quadratic-bilinear systems: Handling non-standard input dependencies

 Motivated by our approach, we propose the usage of input-weights to incorporate non-standard input maps in the system-theoretic methods like multi-moment matching or balanced truncation \cite{art:quadratic-bililinear-bt2017} based on multivariate frequency representations.
 To the best of the authors' knowledge, this has not been discussed before.
 To stress the formal similarities to our input-tailored approach, we use a similar notation. \begin{definition}[Input-weighted system] Let a system $\statemap$ and an input-weight $\mathbf{F}$ be given as

 Then we call $\statemap_F: \vecbj{u}_F \mapsto \vecbj{x}$

 with

-the input-weighted system. \end{definition} The upper input-weighted system $\statemap_F$ results from the assumption that the inputs of interest $\vecbj{u}$ can be constructed from input-weight $\mathbf{F}$ and some auxiliary input $\vecbj{u}_F$, and then incorporating the input-weight into the input-output description.
+the input-weighted system. \end{definition} The upper input-weighted system $\statemap_F$ results from the assumption that the inputs of interest $\vecbj{u}$ can be constructed by incorporating the input-weight $\mathbf{F}$ and some auxiliary input $\vecbj{u}_F$ into the input-output description.
 By construction, $\statemap_F$ has a linear input map.
 Therefore, any standard system-theoretic model reduction method based on the input-independent multivariate frequency representations can be used on it to construct an extended reduction basis $\mathcal{V}$.
-The reduction basis $\tensorbj{V}$ for the original system $\statemap$ can then be extracted from the extended basis $\tensorcj{V}$ in the same fashion as we do it in our input-tailored approach, cf. Remark~\ref{rem:connection-xr-wr}.
+The reduction basis $\tensorbj{V}$ for the original system $\statemap$ can be extracted from the extended basis $\tensorcj{V}$ in the same fashion as we do it in our input-tailored approach, cf. Remark~\ref{rem:connection-xr-wr}.
 Of course, the choice of input-weight $\mathbf{F}$ and its influence on the reduction method is an important issue in this approach, but beyond the scope of this work.